brianc/node-postgres/README.md

   })
 })
 ```

+That means you can drop pg-pool into your app and 99% of the cases you wont even notice a difference.
+In fact, very soon I will be using pg-pool internally within node-postgres itself!

 When you are finished with the pool if all the clients are idle the pool will close them after `config.idleTimeoutMillis` and your app
 will shutdown gracefully.
 If you don't want to wait for the timeout you can end the pool as follows: